craws/OpenAtlas/install/upgrade/upgrade.md

 No database update is required but an additional Python package is needed:

 #### Additional package
 The unidecode package is used to transliterate URLs to ASCII.
+The lxml package is used for faster and better xml creation.

-    sudo apt install python3-unidecode
+    sudo apt install python3-unidecode python3-lxml

+To keep the installed packages clean, python3-dicttoxml can be removed:

+    sudo apt remove python3-dicttoxml

 ### 8.13.0 to 8.14.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.